betterscientificsoftware/bssw.io/Articles/Blog/DataDrivenSustainability.md

 —-

-Thanks to Katy Huff for helpful feedback on an earlier draft of this white paper.
+Thanks to Katy Huff for helpful feedback on a draft of the white paper upon which this blog post is based.

 ### Author bio